 If you make to-do lists just to cross things off, you might like the snowball method.
-That’s when you pay off your smallest balance first.
-Then the second-smallest, and so on.
+That’s when you pay off your smallest balance first, then the second-smallest, and so on.
 A lot of experts like this approach because knocking out entire balances can build motivation to keep going until all your debt is gone.

 Just a few more tips for staying on top of credit card debt:

 Don’t write checks you can’t cash.
 An oldie but a goodie.
-Because you shouldn’t be buying anything you can’t afford.
-Especially while you’re trying to pay off debt.
-If it helps, use cash to cover anything on your ‘wants’ list to make sure you won’t overspend.
+Because you shouldn’t be buying anything you can’t afford, especially while you’re trying to pay off debt.
+If it helps, use cash to cover anything on your wants list to make sure you won’t overspend.

 Drop it low.
-You may be able to lower your interest rate by opening a balance-transfer credit card, consolidating with a personal loan, or calling your card issuer and asking nicely.
+You may be able to lower your interest rate by opening a balance-transfer credit card, consolidating with a personal loan or calling your card issuer and asking nicely.
 Seriously.
 Read more about those options here.

 Put it on auto-pilot.
 Scheduling automatic credit card payments means you’ll never get hit with a late fee.
 Just make sure there’s always enough in your checking account to cover the payment.

 Avoid the upgrade.
 Lifestyle inflation (aka spending more when you get more) is real.
-If you get a raise, bonus, or tax return, treat yo'self with something small.
+If you get a raise, bonus or tax return, treat yo'self with something small.
 Then put the rest toward your debt.

 Credit cards are all about buying now and paying later.
-Make that 'later' now by coming up with a solid plan, so you can move on to doing bigger and better things with your money.
+Make that later now by coming up with a solid plan, so you can move on to doing bigger and better things with your money.
 Like investing, buying a home, sending your puppy to kindergarten...the choice is yours.